Compare Business Energy Prices Today!

-When you switch your domestic energy supplier, you receive a cooling-off period which allows you to change your mind about switching suppliers without penalties.
-But the same does not always apply to a business energy contact as the rules for businesses and domestics are different.
+When you switch to a domestic energy supplier, you receive a cooling-off period which allows you to change your mind about switching suppliers without penalties.
+However, the same does not always apply to a business energy contact as the rules for businesses and domestics are different.
 Therefore, you should always attempt to find a suitable deal before the end of your current contract to ensure you are getting the most competitive deal.

 If you have recently moved into a new business premises without agreeing a contract with a supplier, you may be on what is known as a “deemed contract” for your gas and/or electricity supply.
 This means that you are on an “out of contract rate” and may not be getting the best deal, so it would be advisable to seek out a new energy supplier.

 Your energy supplier will charge you a fixed price per kWh for your gas and/or electricity which will not change for the set period of time set out in your energy contract(s).

 If your energy supplier has provided you with a fixed term tariff, this will have a fixed end date which you should be made aware of before agreeing to the energy contract.
 Details of any fixed term tariff your business energy is on should outlined within your energy contract.